kpsdev1/blackjack/README.md

 ## How to play:
-The aim of BlackJack is to get 21 also know as BlackJack or as close as possible without busting(busting is when you go above 21).
+The aim of BlackJack is to get 21 also know as BlackJack or as close as possible without going bust(bust is when you go above 21).
 If you go bust the dealer automatically wins.
 If you have 21 or are closer to 21 than the dealer then you win.
 If the dealer lands on 17 or more they must stand which means to stay and not take another card.
 If the dealer is below 17 they must hit, this means they have to take another card.
 If the dealer busts and you do not then you win the hand.